 Russian Dolls or Matryoshka In The Quantum Curators and the Fabergé Egg, the hunt is on for a Russian doll, could it be hiding a priceless treasure?
 The section from below is from the book, I hope you enjoy it.
 To read more about the dolls follow the links at the end… ‘I need […]

 With the advance of the electronic reader the large print edition has fallen out of favour.
 And its clear to see why, large print books could be very large and heavy, bulky unwieldy and expensive to buy.
 Even if you decided to overcome these issues not every book was published in a large print format […]

 Cover Design.
-Of course you shouldn’t judge but there we are.
-For years I didn’t read The Colour of Magic because I didn’t like the Josh Kirby cover.
-I’d glanced at it and thought it was more in the vein of the Conan books.
+Of course you shouldn’t judge, but there we are.
+For years I didn’t read The Colour of Magic because I didn’t like the Josh Kirby covers.
+I’d glanced at them and thought they were more in the vein of the Conan books.
 Yes, I know!
 Anyway, I finally picked one up after being […]

 It doesn’t matter if you’ve written the best book in the world if no one knows about it.
 Well sure, congrats, you’ve written the best book in the world but if you are hoping to make any money off it (tawdry I know), you’re going to have to start marketing it.
 Social Media At the […]

 Ah, the joys of formatting.
 The last few days have been a bit of a slog.
 I have been shaping my finished edited manuscript into something that can actually be bought.
 You can read about it here.
 This is the moment when a traditionally published author gets to relax.
 Their publisher takes the manuscript away […]